 Building and Construction Codes

-St. Charles County adopted the 2015 International Codes with amendments, which will go into effect on Monday, August 14, 2017.
+St. Charles County adopted the 2015 International Codes with amendments, which went into effect on Monday, August 14, 2017.
 All building permit applications received on or after that date will be required to meet the newly adopted code.

 Below is a list of the base documents: